dragonflyoss/d7y.io/docs/advanced-guides/web-console/gc.md

 Update the Job garbage collection configuration.

-**Keep records in**: Use the Keep records in to configure how long job should be kept.
+**Keep records in**: Use the Keep records to configure how long job should be kept.
 Use the drop down-menu to select Hours or Days.
 For example, if you set this to 7 days, Dragonfly Manager will only purge job that are 8 or more days old.

 ![job-update-gc](../../resource/advanced-guides/web-console/gc/job-update-gc.png)